 Now step back and see what the model reveals.

 A central labeled element reads Cognitive Actor-Seeker.
 Four attribute pills are arranged around it at top, right, bottom, and left, connected by thin lines.
-The pills name the four defining attributes: runs the C/R/A loop, seeks goals, updates by error-correction, and operates against entropy.
+The pills name the four defining attributes: runs the E/R/A loop, seeks goals, updates by error-correction, and operates against entropy.
 Together they constitute the definition of any cognitive actor-seeker, biological or artificial, individual or collective.

 For billions of years, the only cognitive actor-seekers were biological organisms.
 For hundreds of thousands of years, human culture extended their reach through tools and language.
 For a few centuries, scientific institutions supercharged the loop through conjecture and criticism.
 The arc has been one continuous movement of knowledge from inside bodies to inside the world — from the hand axe to the codex to the power grid to the search index.

 A new kind of cognitive actor-seeker is now being constructed.
 It is not, strictly, a tool we pick up and use.
-It is something stranger: a tool that runs the loop itself, that compresses and retrieves and activates on its own, that arrives across every layer of the cognitive niche at the same time.
+It is something stranger: a tool that runs the loop itself, that encodes and retrieves and activates on its own, that arrives across every layer of the cognitive niche at the same time.
 What it is, and what it changes, is the subject of the world-building piece.
-Before we can speak about it usefully, we have to look at the tools that came before — the small number of foundational technologies that have run the compress / retrieve / activate loop at civilizational scale, each one faster than the last.
+Before we can speak about it usefully, we have to look at the tools that came before — the small number of foundational technologies that have run the encode / retrieve / activate loop at civilizational scale, each one faster than the last.
 That is the subject of the next piece in this series.

 The thing that fights the dark has acquired a new form.
 The gap between the word and the world is about to close.
 Tracing how — through which tools, on which substrate, with which institutional consequences — is the work the rest of the series will do.

 This is the first piece in the Evolutionary Tools series.
-It establishes what a tool is — knowledge made physical, made usable, made inheritable — and the three-operation loop (compress / retrieve / activate) that all intelligent systems run.
+It establishes what a tool is — knowledge made physical, made usable, made inheritable — and the three-operation loop (encode / retrieve / activate) that all intelligent systems run.
 The next piece walks five foundational tools (writing, maps, electricity, the computer, the search engine) through the seven-layer civilizational stack.
 The world-building piece develops the sixth case: foundation models and the new kind of cognitive actor-seeker they instantiate.